-If you are starting your computer for the first time, the Microsoft Windows setup program runs automatically when you start the computer.
-The program will prompt you to make choices or type information.
-If you need more detailed information than is provided in this User Guide, see your Microsoft operating-system manual.
+When you start the computer for the first time, the Microsoft[®] Windows[®] setup program runs automatically.
+The program will prompt you to make choices or to type information.
+If you need more detailed information than is provided in this User's Guide, see your Microsoft operating-system manual.

 Important information to know before you start: